 Home-based Family Child Care

 Indiana is one of ten states with a flat rate tax structure.
-That means that all residents of Indiana are taxed at a flat 3.23% state income tax rate, regardless of how much they make.
+That means that all residents of Indiana are now taxed at a flat 3.15% state income tax rate (down from 3.23% in previous tax years) regardless of how much they make.
 This differs from the majority of the nation, which relies on a graduated-income tax structure.

 Now that we’ve covered the mundane everyday costs, let’s take a look at the costs of some of Indiana’s best-known attractions.